Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed the price of the Rail Gun + + version, it was cheaper than it should be.

+Version 1.1.2:

+– Improved built-in rangefinder suite for RF2-A

 # FAQ:
 – I installed this mod and it doesn't work!